legonigel/legonigel.github.io/app/_posts/2015-04-26-python-subprocess.md

   related: []
 ---

-I recently spend some time trying to get Python to play nicely with an interactive subprocesses.
-By interactive, I mean that the subprocessing is a command line program which waits for input from the user, then acts on that input.
-I read a lot of documentation and looked for examples as to how to make this work, but couldn't really find anything.
+I recently spent some time trying to get Python to play nicely with an interactive subprocess.
+By interactive, I mean that the subprocess is a command line program which waits for input from the user, then acts on that input and prints back out to the command line.
+I read a lot of documentation and looked for examples as to how to make this work, but couldn't really find anything complete.
 After some trial and error, I came to the result I will share with you.

-Note: This is written for python 2.7, for the [Subpproces32](https://pypi.python.org/pypi/subprocess32/) module (a backport of the subprocess module from python 3.2)
+Note: This is written for python 2.7, for the [Subprocess32](https://pypi.python.org/pypi/subprocess32/) module (a backport of the subprocess module from python 3.2)

 ## Introduction to Python subprocesses